 Patterns Are Easy To Guess

 According to the study conducted by Marte Løge, a 2015 graduate of the Norwegian University of Science and Technology,44 percent of patterns started in the top left-most node of the screen.
 A full 77 percent of them started in one of the four corners.
 The average number of nodes was about five, meaning there were fewer than 9,000 possible pattern combinations.
 A significant percentage of patterns had just four nodes, shrinking the pool of available combinations to 1,624.
 More often than not, patterns moved from left to right and top to bottom, another factor that makes guessing easier.
-More than 10 percent of the ones she collected were fashioned after an alphabetic letter, which often corresponded to the first initial of the subject or of a spouse, child, or other person close to the subject.
-The discovery is significant, because it means attackers may have a one-in-ten chance of guessing an ALP with no more than about 100 guesses.
+More than 10 percent of the ones she collected were fashioned after an alphabetic letter, which often corresponded to the first initial of the subject or of a spouse, child, or another person close to the subject.
+The discovery is significant because it means attackers may have a one-in-ten chance of guessing an ALP with no more than about 100 guesses.
 The number of guesses could be reduced further if the attacker knows the names of the target or of people close to the target.

 Solution-Choose a Complex pattern.

 The best way to be on the safer side is not to use simple patterns.
 Use more nodes, choose a pattern difficult to guess.
 The specific sequence of nodes is also key in how complex a pattern is.
 Assigning the nine nodes the same digits found on a standard phone interface, the combination 1, 2, 3, 6 will receive a lower complexity score than the combination 2, 1, 3, 6, since the latter pattern changes direction.